TheAzouz/CS401-Extension-of-Friendship-and-mobility/README.md

 ## Group Members Contribution:

 Each member focused mainly on:

 - Ayman: testing the methods.
-- Selim: patterns in friends meetups
+- Selim: patterns in friends meetups and data pre-processing
-- Rami: Explore machine learning methods
-There was also a lot of contribution in one another's notebooks to make the work evenly spread between team members.
+- Rami: Explore machine learning methods There was also a lot of contribution in one another's notebooks to make the work evenly spread between team members.